Wilhelmina Park: +31 (0)13 543 58 41 / Hiking forest: +31 (0)13 303 60 01

 Home » Blog » Shockwave therapy for heel spurs

 More and more people suffer from pain in the heel, also known as heel spurs.
-The complaints usually occur when standing or walking for a long time and are caused by an overload of the heel or the foot tendons.
+The complaints usually occur when standing or walking for a long time and are caused by overload of the heel or foot tendons.

 What is heel spur?